ClientUser::OutputInfo( char, const char * )

 Notes

-OutputInfo() is called by the server during most Helix Server commands; its most common use is to display listings of information about files.
+OutputInfo() is called by the server during most Helix Core Server commands; its most common use is to display listings of information about files.
 Any output not printed with OutputInfo() is typically printed with OutputText().
 Running p4 -s <command> indicates whether any given line of output is "info" or "text".

 In the default implementation of OutputInfo(), one “…” string is printed per "level".
 Values given as "levels" are either 0, 1, or 2.
 The "data" passed is generally one line, without a line break; OutputInfo() adds the newline when it prints the output.

-To capture information directly from Helix Server commands for parsing or storing rather than output to stdout, it is usually necessary to use an alternate implementation of OutputInfo().
+To capture information directly from Helix Core Server commands for parsing or storing rather than output to stdout, it is usually necessary to use an alternate implementation of OutputInfo().

 2002.1 and newer servers do not call OutputInfo() to display information.
 Instead, they call Message().
 The default implementation of Message() calls OutputInfo() if its argument represents information instead of an error; older code that uses OutputInfo() can be used with the newer API and newer servers, so long as the default implementation of Message() is retained.